-It seems like only yesterday that we discussed the end of Daylight Saving Time.
-DST is a brilliant campaign to convince people that we’re getting more daylight each day when in reality we’ve merely changed our clocks and then forgotten about it within two weeks.
-Actually, it was only back in November, or less than five months ago.
+It seems like only yesterday that we discussed the end of Daylight Saving Time, or DST, a brilliant campaign to convince people that we’re getting more daylight each day when in reality we’ve simply changed our clocks and then forgotten about it within two weeks.
+Actually, it was only back in November, or 4 months ago.

 Indeed, the new rules for DST that began in 2007 meant an extra four or five weeks of DST each year.
-There is now a total of 238 days of DST, compared to the total of 210 days of DST back in 2006 under the previous rules, and the U. S. remains on DST for about 65% of the year.
+There are now a total of 238 days of DST, compared to the total of 210 days of DST back in 2006 under the previous rules.
+This means the U. S. remains on DST for about 65% of the year.
 So if you think about it, DST will be in effect for most of the year, Standard time is no longer the standard.
 It might be more significant to recognize Daylight Losing Time.

 DST begins each year at 2:00 a.m. on the second Sunday in March in most of the United States and its territories.
-However, there are some places that have not bought into this campaign: it is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands nor the state of Arizona except for the Navajo Indian Reservation, which does observe DST.
-You can read my original full article on the origins of DST in Europe and America here.
+However there are some places that have not bought into this campaign.
+It is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands nor the state of Arizona except for the Navajo Indian Reservation, which does observe DST.
+You can read my original full article that discusses Ben Franklin’s involvement here.

-The Department of Energy released a study in early November 2008 showing that Daylight Saving Time does, in fact, save energy.
+A Department of Energy study was released in early November 2008 showing that Daylight Saving Time does in fact save energy.

-- Regarding national primary energy consumption, the electricity savings translate to a reduction of 17 Trillion Btu (TBtu) over the spring and fall Extended Daylight Saving Time periods or roughly 0.02 percent of total U.S. energy consumption during 2007 of 101,000 TBtu.
+- In terms of national primary energy consumption, the electricity savings translate to a reduction of 17 Trillion Btu (TBtu) over the spring and fall Extended Daylight Saving Time periods, or roughly 0.02 percent of total U.S. energy consumption during 2007 of 101,000 TBtu.

 Bill Petro, your friendly neighborhood historian